edi3/edi3-igl/docs/index.md

 in this document are to be interpreted as described in RFC 2119.

 # High Level Requirements
+> FIXME
+seperate the list below into sections?
+(Ledger, Network, Transaction)

 1. Any Customs Authority SHOULD be able to participate in the ICL by running a Node
 2. Participating in the network by running a Node SHOULD NOT grant access to the content of a document
 3. A message on the Inter Customs Ledger MAY provide a mechanism for discovering the full content of the document to which it relates